-This is why you do the Great Ocean Road – to see all of the good stuff inside this national park.
+This is why you do a Great Ocean Road trip – to see all of the good stuff inside this national park.
 All those photos you’ve seen of arches, bridges, and various other rock structures in the water along a stunning coastline?
 Yep, they were taken here!

 In order from east to west, here are the stops worth making:

 I’m not entirely sure why this is a thing, but it’s the first major stop in this region so everyone makes a point to stop off here.
 Yes, there are indeed steps leading down to a beach – but the views don’t hold a candle to what lays ahead down the road.

 Really, is any caption needed here?
 There are actually only 7 apostles now, so there’s that.

 I can’t say enough good things about Loch Ard Gorge – in fact, I’m calling it as the best sight on the Great Ocean Road trip.
 There are a few walking paths you can take from the car park; on my first Great Ocean Road trip, we only took the easternmost path, which led to some really spectacular coastal views and rock formations.

 It was only after the fact that I realized we hadn’t actually seen the gorge itself!
 I was sure to remedy this during my second Great Ocean Road road trip.
 Look at what I’d missed before!